hargettp/hh-web/README.md

 ##Getting Started##

-As an aide to starting new projects that use HH-Web to structure web application development, one can load the HH-Web system in the REPL, then execute the following expression
+As an aide to starting new projects that use HH-Web to structure web application development, you can load the HH-Web system into the REPL using [Quicklisp](http://quicklisp.org) (included as of 7/3/2012--thanks [Zach](http://xach.com)!):

+    (ql:quickload :hh-web)

+then execute the following expression:

     ((hh-web:make-skeleton :for :acme :in #p"~/lisp/")